artkonekt/concord/docs/event-listener-bindings.md

 # Event-Listener Bindings

-Modules should not bind events to listeners.
-Boxes and apps are expected to do so.
+Modules should not bind events to listeners, but boxes and apps are expected to do so.

 Boxes may define their default event-listener bindings in their own `Providers/EventServiceProvider.php` file.

-An app however, may want to override these bindings.
+The application may want to override these bindings.

-As an example a forum module defines that a `CommentWasPosted` event is being listened by `SendEmailToThreadSubscribers` and `IncreaseUserPostCount` listeners.
+As an example a forum box defines that a `CommentWasPosted` event is being listened by `SendEmailToThreadSubscribers` and `IncreaseUserPostCount` listeners.

-But the implementing app may want to omit sending these emails, so they can override these module bindings.
+But the implementing app may want to omit sending these emails, so it can override these bindings.

-So in case you want the module loader to register the module's EventServiceProvider (which it doesn't do by default) you should add this to the module's config file:
+In case you want the module loader to register the module's `EventServiceProvider` (which it doesn't do by default) you need add this to the module's config file:

 ```php
 <?php